rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

-  I'd tentatively recommend reading this post first before reading those sequences as we'll go through the background and (hopefully) motivate these concepts in a reasonably concise way.[^failedlitreview] _(TODO: should I require parts of this as prereq to skip background?
-Have a background section, but make it more skippable?
-I've already written the background due to my ineptitude...)_
+  I'd tentatively recommend reading this post first before reading those sequences as we'll go through the background and (hopefully) motivate these concepts in a reasonably concise way.[^failedlitreview]

 Really, nothing else?